sonertari/PFRE/README.md

 Here are the basic steps to obtain a working PFRE installation:

-- Install OpenBSD 6.2, perhaps in a VM.
+- Install OpenBSD 6.2, perhaps on a VM.
 - Install PHP 5.6.31, php-pcntl, php-mcrypt, and php-fastcgi.
 - Copy the files in PFRE src folder to /var/www/htdocs/pfre/.
 - Configure httpd.conf for PFRE.